InformaticsMatters/dls-fragalysis-stack-kubernetes/README.md

 by our [OpenShift deployment] and yields plays that can be run from an [AWX] server.

+## Editing the sensitive.vault
+Certain, sensitive, variables are located in the encrypted file `roles/fragalysis-stack/vars/sensitive.vault`.
+This file should not be committed un-encrypted and can be edited from the project root without decrypting it, armed with the repository vault password, using: -

+    ansible-vault edit roles/fragalysis-stack/vars/sensitive.vault

 ## Project documentation
 The documentation is written in [Sphinx].
 To build the documentation (from within an environment that satisfied `build-requirements.txt`),